 - Can be prevented!
 You are the #1 influence on your kids.
-The key reason kids give for not using alcohol or other drugs is that they don’t want to disappoint their parents (Monitoring the Future survey).
-You can help prevent alcohol and drug use by:
+The key reason kids give for not using alcohol, marijuana, or other drugs is that they don’t want to disappoint their parents (Monitoring the Future survey).
+Tips for preventing drug use:

-- Not accepting use as a rite of passage to adulthood
+- Don't accept use as a rite of passage to adulthood

 - Set clear rules against using alcohol, marijuana, and other drugs

-- Helping your children deal with peer pressure
+- Help your children deal with peer pressure

-- Being a good role model - show kids you don’t need a drink to relax or celebrate
+- Be a good role model - show kids you don’t need a drink to relax or celebrate

-- Talking with them early and often about the ways alcohol and marijuana can harm them, and being a good listener
+- Talk with them early and often about the ways alcohol and marijuana can harm them, ask questions and be a good listener

 - Stay involved in their lives

-- Knowing who their friends are, and where they are going
+- Know who their friends are, and where they are going

-- Getting help fast if your teen is already using.
+- Get help fast if your teen is already using.
 Call the Washington Recovery Help Line for 24-hour emotional support, referrals and information: 1-866-789-1511